rerun-io/rerun/design/batching.md

 Recursive clears are currently handled in `StoreDb`, which is an issue for (at least) two reasons:
 - Once we start saving the store in a native format, rather than a collection of `LogMsg`, we'll lose the recursive clears when dumping then reloading the recording.
-- The recursive clears aren't even arrow-ified yet.
+- The recursive clears aren't even arrowified yet.

 ### Native file format for writing the store to disk